nyraa/moodle-calendar/README.md

 ## Security
 - This GAS project is standalone, open source and totally under your own Google account, no data will be sent to any other server.
-- If you are still worried about your Moodle account and password, you can delete them after initialization.
+- If you are still worried about your Moodle account and password, you can remove them from GAS project after initialization.
 (But you need to refill them if session expired unexpectedly)

 ## Setup
 Make sure you read [Reminder Notice](#reminder-notice) carefully before actually operate setup.